 I immediately thought of a Spanish braise I’d made years back when I hunted squirrel in Minnesota.
 Squirrel Aurora is loosely based on a rabbit recipe in the late Penelope Casas’ Delicioso!
 The Regional Cooking of Spain, a fine cookbook.
 The main flavors are almonds and green olives, both of which I had lying around.
 But with only one lonely squirrel I added fingerlings to bulk it up; it proved a good choice.

 The dish is fantastic: A rich sauce, a dense, flavorful meat, great with crusty bread.
 What’s not to love?

 I you have an old squirrel, which you can tell by the teeth, which are yellowy and separated, or by the ears, which are tattered, or by the feet, which look well-worn, braising is a must.
 Squirrels can live several years, unlike cottontail rabbits, which typically only last a year or so.
 This makes their meat a bit more complex and considerable denser.
 But an old squirrel can be tough if not braised.

 I almost always cook squirrels with some sort of nut sauce.
 Call me macabre.
-This recipe is an adaptation of a Spanish rabbit dish I found in Penelope Casas’ Delicioso!
-The Regional Cooking of Spain, which I highly recommend.
 It’s a luxurious, thick stew that cries out for crusty bread.
 The combination of almonds and olives is also a hit.

 Figure on one Eastern gray squirrel per person.
 Or you can use 2 fox squirrels or Western grays to feed 3 people, or 1 cottontail for two people.
 If you are not a hunter, 1 domestic rabbit will feed 2 to 3 people.
 And yes, you can use chicken thighs and legs, too.